openshift/lvm-operator/docs/design/lvm-operator-manager.md

 ## Openshift Security Context Constraints (SCCs)

 The Operator requires elevated permissions to interact with the host's LVM commands, which are executed through `nsenter`.
 When deployed on an OpenShift cluster, all the necessary Security Context Constraints (SCCs) are created by the `openshiftSccs` reconcile unit.
-This ensures that the `vg-manager`, `topolvm-node`, and `lvmd` containers have the required permissions to function properly.
+This ensures that the `vg-manager` and `topolvm-node` containers have the required permissions to function properly.

 ## Implementation Notes